 Another piece of technology crucial to the Cell Atlas project goes by the acronym CRISPR.
 CRISPR is a tool developed by scientists from a molecular gene editing system found naturally in bacteria that can be directed to turn on or off any gene.

 With CRISPR technology, we will be able to conduct experiments to see if a particular combination of on-or-off genes can stop or even reverse the progress of a disease.
 The end game?
 Insights that generate new drugs, vaccines or diagnostic tests targeting the root cause of a disease.

 After we have isolated various cell types, we can methodically annotate the Atlas by labeling or “tagging” the different types of proteins found in each cell, which are what genes produce to control a wide range of bodily functions.
 These tags are tiny fluorescent molecules that glow when viewed with a fluorescent microscope.

-With the aid of the CRISPR technology, scientists at Biohub will be able to alter the protein dynamics in a particular cell and, combined with the tags, study protein function with unprecedented precision.
+With the aid of the CRISPR technology, scientists will be able to alter the protein dynamics in a particular cell and, combined with the tags, study protein function with unprecedented precision.
 Cell proteins are frequently hijacked by infectious diseases like Ebola and HIV, causing their growth across the body.
 And in non-infectious conditions like Parkinson’s and Alzheimer’s, proteins become damaged.